-FAR BELOW BASIC, BE LOW BASIC, AND BASIC PRO FICIENT AND A ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys DATA STATISTIC ALLY UNRELIABLE N/S 25 GENDER: We cannot compare scores for these two subgroups because the number of students tested was Girls DATA STATISTIC ALLY UNRELIABLE N/S 28 too small to be statistically significant.
-English proficient 78% 41 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners DATA STATISTIC ALLY UNRELIABLE N/S 12 Learners tested was too small to be statistically significant.
-Low income 69% 52 INCOME: We cannot compare scores for these two subgroups because the number of students tested who were not from low-income families was either zero or too Not low income NO DATA AVAILABLE N/A 1 were not from low-income families was either zero or too small to be statistically significant.
-Learning disabled NO DATA AVAILABLE N/A N/A LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 70% 53 tested with learning disabilities was either zero or too small to be statistically significant.
-Hispanic/Latino 70% 43 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will differ from school to school.
+GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 52% 49 GENDER: About five percent more girls than boys at our school scored Proficient or Advanced.
+Girls 57% 42 English proficient 75% 51 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
+English Learners 28% 40 Because we give this test in English, English Learners tend to be at a disadvantage.
+Low income 48% 70 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income DATA STATISTICA ALLY UNRELIABLE N/S 21 were not from low-income families was too small to be statistically significant.
+Learning disabled NO DATA AVAILABLE N/A 3 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 56% 88 tested with learning disabilities was either zero or too small to be statistically significant.
+Filipino DATA STATISTICA ALLY UNRELIABLE N/S 13 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will Hispanic/Latino 52% 62 differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.

 SOURCE: The scores for the CST are from the spring 2009 test cycle.
-County and state averages represent middle schools only.
+County and state averages represent elementary schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
 Therefore, the results published in this report may vary from other published CDE test scores.